-This tasty cast iron roasted chicken and potatoes is an easy one pan weeknight meal.
-It features bone-in chicken breasts roasted in a cast iron skillet with baby potatoes and topped with a rich and flavorful pan sauce.
+This tasty cast iron chicken breasts and potatoes recipe features juicy bone-in chicken breasts roasted in a cast iron skillet with baby gold potatoes, and it's all topped with a rich and flavorful pan sauce.
+It's a complete one-pan meal that's perfect for busy weeknights.

-To ensure beautifully browned, crispy skin we'll pan sear the chicken for a few minutes before roasting.
+To ensure golden brown, crispy skin, you'll pan-sear the chicken breasts for a few minutes before roasting them.

 - Preheat your oven to 425°F.